 Howard O. - Traveled, April 2025

 We had a great time.
 Our first time to Japan and it was more than we could imagine.
 We were on the go every day and were able to see and visit so many historical sites in Japan.
-We also had fun participating in activities like sushi making, making cards from crafted paper, with our travel guide *Personal information removed by Feefo*.
+We also had fun participating in activities like sushi making, making cards from crafted paper, with our travel guide.
 She was so knowledgeable about the country and culture.
 And on top of that she did an amazing job of taking care of everybody on the tour.
 And I don't want to forget out tour bus drivers.
 Some of the hardest working people in the organization.
 I commend them for handling all of the very large luggage and the excellent driving making the trip enjoyable for the tour group.
-Thank you, Trafalgar, for a great visit to Japan and to our tour guide *Personal information removed by Feefo* for a memorable trip.
+Thank you, Trafalgar, for a great visit to Japan and to our tour guide for a memorable trip.

 Source: Tour operator Submitted: 04/20/2025